 What is A quadrangular castle and its landscaped setting, an associated millpond, medieval crofts and cultivation earthworks, and a World War II pillbox at Bodiam?

-Bodiam Castle is a quadrangular fortress constructed in 1385 by Sir Edward Dalyngrigge, a prominent Sussex knight and military commander, as a stronghold to defend the area during the Hundred Years' War.
+Bodiam Castle is a quadrangular fortress constructed in 1385 by Sir Edward Dalyngrigge, featuring a distinctive square plan with corner towers and surrounded by a water-filled moat that forms part of its defensive scheme.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013554.

 Who is responsible for protecting A quadrangular castle and its landscaped setting, an associated millpond, medieval crofts and cultivation earthworks, and a World War II pillbox at Bodiam?